Being a parent is tough.

 We're time poor, work long hours and constantly race around after our kids.
 Not the ideal scenario for when losing weight, right?

 You guys are time poor, work long hours and constantly race around after your kids.
 Not the ideal scenario for when losing weight right?
-In this article, I share the top 5 mistakes parents make when losing weight and how to fix them.
+In this article, I share the top 5 mistakes parents make when trying to lose weight (and how to fix them).

 Understanding Your Mistakes - Are They In Your Control?

 As a parent, a lot of things can happen that you can't control.

 For example, you're about to go for a lunchtime walk when the school rings letting you know little Jonny is in sick bay and needs to be picked up ASAP.

 The point is, there will be a lot of situations that you simply cannot control, and that's okay, but you must understand the mistakes you can control.

 I see the mistakes you make when losing weight and as a result, I've helped loads of mum's and dad's rebalance their life, boost their health to live longer and fit their favourite pair of jeans again.

 We helped Margie regain control of her health and make herself a priority again.
 We mapped out a routine that worked for Margie's hectic mummy lifestyle, not against it.

 We identified where Margie was making mistakes and created a plan that helped her lose weight, for the last time.

 5 Mistakes Parents Make When Trying To Lose Weight (and how to fix them)